 Upon encryption, the ransomware uses a hardcoded extension that is appended to each encrypted file.
 The current extension is .__NIST_K571__, as seen in current victims.
 The ransom note is named “How To Restore Your Files.txt” and created in each folder on the compromised system.
 Typically, the contents of the ransom note point victims to a Tor site where a ransom is negotiated.

-In terms of the above screenshot, Dong finds it rather unprofessional that the cybercriminals didn’t remove their chat log with the Sabelt company.
+Dong finds it rather unprofessional that the cybercriminals didn’t remove their chat log with one of the affected companies.
 The victimized company is an Italian manufacturer of car seats, seat belts, motorsport products, and seatbelts for military, aviation, and aerospace applications.

 Other researchers report that the Babuk Locker operators are leaking data stolen from their victims to a hacker forum.
 One of the attacked enterprises has paid a ransom in the amount of $85,000.